mandober/debrief.math/400-toc/610-automata-theory/finite-state-automaton.md

 M reads the input string, one char at the time.
 The input string, w = {c₀, c₁, …, cₙ}, is composed of N chars.

->M accepts the input string w = {c₀, c₁, …, cₙ}, where each cᵢ ∈ Σ,
+>M accepts the input string `w = {c₀, c₁, …, cₙ}`, where each `cᵢ ∈ Σ`,
->if there is a sequence of states r₀, r₁, …, rₙ ∈ Q such that
+>if there is a sequence of states `r₀, r₁, …, rₙ ∈ Q` such that
 - r₀ = q₀
 - rᵢ = δ(rᵢ˗₁, cᵢ) for 1 <= i <= n
 - rₙ ∈ F

 Thus, M starts in its init state, q₀.
 It receives the first char 'c' of the input string w (w = c:cs).
 The transition function δ determines the next state of M given the current state and the current input symbol.
-M makes transiotions on each input symbol, changing states, and when it receives the final symbol of the input string, it makes the final transition into some state qₙ, if qₙ ∈ F (i.e. if qₙ is one of the final states) then the entire input string is ACCEPTED by M. If qₙ is not one of the final states, the input string is REJECTED
+M makes transiotions on each input symbol, changing states, and when it receives the final symbol of the input string, it makes the final transition into some state qₙ, if qₙ ∈ F (i.e. if qₙ is one of the final states) then the entire input string is ACCEPTED by M. If qₙ is not one of the final states, the input string is REJECTED.